oraclechinaappdev/CloudNative_Mobile/Integrations/IntegrationsLab.md

 ![](images/00/39.integration_half.png)

+37. Next, we are going to define a service callout, to **Invoke** an endpoint service - CRM Customer Service.
-37. Now, click `Invokes` at the right side bar, the palette title on the right changed to **Invokes**.
+    Now, click `Invokes` at the right side bar, the palette title on the right changed to **Invokes**.
     Select `SOAP`, the list of available *SOAP Invoke Connection* is shown.
     Drag and Drop your newly created *Invoke Connection* (Our example is 'KD_CRM_CustomerService'), to the middle of integration flow, between **ProcessOffer** and **Map to ProcessOffer** activity.